faustus123/tutorial-jana2/_episodes/02-work-environment.md

 *"-l"* and *"-Pkey=value"* options.
 Both of these allow you to set *configuration parameters* in the job.
 These are how you can modify the behavior of the job.
 Configuration parameters will pretty much always have default values set by algorithm authors so it is often not necessary to set this yourself.
 If you need to though, these are how you do it.
-Use the @"-Pkey=value"@ form if you want to set the value directly on the command line.
+Use the "-Pkey=value" form if you want to set the value directly on the command line.
 You may pass mutiple options like this.
-The @"-l"@ option is used to specify a configuration file where you may set a large number of values.
+The "-l" option is used to specify a configuration file where you may set a large number of values.
 The file format is one parameter per line with one or more spaces separating the configuration parameter name and its value.
 Empty lines are OK and "#" can be used to specify comments.